cloudflare/cloudflare-docs/content/dns/_partials/_dns-auto-scan-info.md

   list: never
 ---

-When you add a new domain to Cloudflare, Cloudflare automatically scans for common records and adds them to your account's **DNS** > **Records** page.
+When you add a new site to Cloudflare, Cloudflare automatically scans for common records and adds them to the DNS zone.
+The records show up under the respective zone **DNS** > **Records** page.

 {{<Aside type="note">}}
-The DNS records scan is not automatic in the following cases:
+The automatic DNS records scan is not invoked in the following cases:

-- If you choose Enterprise plan and, instead of the **Quick Scan**, choose to upload a DNS file or add records manually.
+- If you choose Enterprise plan and, instead of the **Quick Scan**, choose to upload a DNS zone file or add records manually.
-- If you add a zone via the [API operation](https://developers.cloudflare.com/api/operations/zones-post).
+- If you add a zone via the [API](https://developers.cloudflare.com/api/operations/zones-post).

-You can run the scan via API with the [Scan DNS Records endpoint](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-scan-dns-records).
+You can manually invoke the scan via API with the [Scan DNS Records endpoint](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-scan-dns-records).

 {{</Aside>}}